 – KONOS is a popular unit study curriculum and is considered the very first homeschool curriculum

 - Eclectic Approach – This method uses materials from any and all sources, rather than following a pre-set program or curriculum and can even include a variety of other homeschool styles.
 Eclectic homeschoolers may use home made materials, library books, textbooks, unit studies, classical education books in some subjects, and unschooling methods for others.

 - Unschooling – With this method, students are encouraged to pursue their own interests without the backing of formal curriculum and texts and are left to explore the every day learning opportunities that present themselves.

 Worldschooling – Is a fairly recent term that you may come across as well.
 Worldschoolers often travel heavily and let their travels serve as their educational guides.
 Like with unschooling, children learn at their own pace from the world around them.

-– K-12 is a public school from home program
+– K-12 and Connections Academy are public school from home programs

 <<Go back to Step 2: Your child’s learning style